 Chef Steven Anderson: I enjoy working in restaurant kitchens, but I love pulling inspiration from a lot of different culinary styles.
 I oversee both catering and a large-scale university operation, and it’s never a dull moment.

 You can probably blame my upbringing for the large-scale preference.
 My grandmother was a great home cook – she could whip up anything.
 And, I spent a lot of time in my own high school cafeteria kitchen helping my Aunt, who introduced a lot of unique menu items into the daily lunches.

 I like surprising people with a real experience, too.
-A couple weeks ago, we did a gastronomy-based menu for Andrea Bocelli.
+Last year, we did a gastronomy-based menu for Andrea Bocelli.
 I don’t want to just go for the design in the plating or the flavor profile – I want to make it a show for the guest, too.
 It’s all about giving the guest an exciting experience that’s different, something they not only enjoy in taste but haven’t seen before.

 What did you prepare for Mr. Bocelli?